Where’s the best place to buy Tether (USDT) in the UK?

 CoinJar is another cryptocurrency platform that’s been around a while (since 2013).

-In the UK, you can use CoinJar to buy, sell, and store Tether (USDT) and a growing number of other cryptocurrencies – including Bitcoin (BTC), Ethereum (ETH), Compound (COMP), and more.
+You can use CoinJar to buy, sell, and store Tether (USDT) and a growing number of other cryptocurrencies in the UK (57 in total).

 You can deposit GBP into your CoinJar account using a UK bank transfer.
 This is the lowest cost option, as you’ll only be charged a 1% fee when buying Tether (USDT) and other cryptocurrencies with your account balance.